sccn/sccn.github.io/tutorials/ConceptsGuide/EEGLAB_functions.md

 {:toc}
 </details>

-EEGLAB was designed for use by both novice and expert Matlab users.
+EEGLAB was designed for use by both novice and expert MATLAB users.
-Depending on their level of Matlab expertise, users can either interact only with the EEGLAB graphic interface (GUI), else they can call EEGLAB functions directly from the Matlab command line or write their own Matlab scripts using EEGLAB functions and structures.
+Depending on their level of MATLAB expertise, users can either interact only with the EEGLAB graphic interface (GUI), else they can call EEGLAB functions directly from the MATLAB command line or write their own MATLAB scripts using EEGLAB functions and structures.

 There are 3 types of EEGLAB functions: